Dr. Dong-Hwan Choe

 I use manipulative laboratory studies to investigate how the behaviors of pest insects can be exploited to improve management and to develop novel management techniques.
 I also use field studies to test the feasibility of these new techniques in real-world conditions.
 I draw upon my expertise in behavioral ecology, experimental design, chemical ecology and analytical chemistry to illuminate the biology of target insects, and to inform the design of new approaches for control.
 In addition to the bioassays involving chemistry, physiology, behavior, and toxicology, the effort to incorporate the behavioral information of target species into the working IPM program often requires extensive design, manufacturing, and testing of devices in the field.
 To meet these goals, I work with other researchers especially from industries and other academic disciplines when possible.

-Subjects of current work include necrophoresis of ants, development of new control strategy for pest ants, bed bug detection and control, and development of web-based resource for urban pest management.
+Subjects of current work include development of new control strategies for pest ants, bed bug detection and control, drywood termite biology / control, and development of web-based resource for urban pest management.

 Areas of Expertise (click to see all ANR academics with this expertise)